R4lfXD/FIFA-21-Career-Mode-spreadsheet-for-English-Football/README.md

 Check back on the instructions file once in a while when you encounter problems or forget what is purpouse of which feature.

 **Quick Feature List :**
-- Record stats of your players in each competition
+- Record stats of your players in each competition, including their positions, age, nationality, growth, potential and personal ingame stats!
-- lol
+- Record your clubs signings, worth, incoming youth players, injuries, loans, and more!
+- Record all of your teams matches, including score versus each competitor in the game.
+You will never have to wonder if you beat this team already in the past, you can just check within a second!
+- See your leagues progression throughout the season, as teams rise and drop.
+- Record your teams achievements, including historial stats and records, to fully immerse yourself in your playthrough.

 **Tips for editing** (optional)**:**
 - For club logo use Wikipedia site of the club.